Paul Walters, Chief of Staff

 James Dinwiddie, Policy Advisor

-Mr. Dinwiddie advises on issues related to OC Parks, OC Waste & Recycling, CEO-Information Technologies, John Wayne Airport, OC Dana Point Harbor, Probation, Registrar of Voters, Assessor, Auditor-Controller, Clerk of the Board, Clerk-Recorder, and the Treasurer-Tax Collector.
-Email James at James.Dinwiddie@ocgov.com.
+Mr. Dinwiddie advises on issues related to OC Parks, OC Waste & Recycling, OC Dana Point Harbor, John Wayne Airport, Orange County Community Resources, CEO-Information Technology, Probation, Registrar of Voters, Assessor, Auditor-Controller, Clerk of the Board, Clerk-Recorder, and the Treasurer-Tax Collector.
+Email James Dinwiddie at James.Dinwiddie@ocgov.com.

 She now represents Supervisor Bartlett as a Policy Advisor regarding the issues of: transportation, Orange County Transportation Authority, Transportation Corridor Agencies, CEO – legislation / grants, California State Association of Counties, National Association of Counties, Orange County Sanitation District, Urban County Caucus, OCPW Roads and human resources.
 Email Kelley at Kelley.Lee@ocgov.com.